 Emergency contraception isn’t meant to be your primary birth control method – only a backup in case something doesn’t go as planned.
 You’ll have more control if you regularly use other methods first.

-So what’s the best form of birth control?
+So what’s the best birth control?

-Because every woman is different, the contraception that works best for your friends or family members may or may not be convenient or most effective for you.
+Because everyone is different, the form of birth control that’s best for a friend or family member may not be the most convenient or effective for you.
 But regardless of the birth control method you end up choosing, use it as directed for the lowest chance of pregnancy.